-The bill would create new Chapter 314 of the Tax Code regarding property tax abatement in a renewable energy reinvestment zone.
-The bill would apply only to a city that has a population of at least 45,000, but not more than 60,000, and that is located in a county with a population of at least one million, and that does not contain within its corporate limits more than two school districts that are categorized as category II school districts under Section 313.022 of the Tax Code or any school districts to which Subchapter C, Chapter 313 of the Tax Code applies.
+This bill would amend the Tax Code to create new Chapter 314, regarding property tax abatement in a renewable energy reinvestment zone.
+The bill would apply only to a city that has a population of at least 45,000, but not more than 60,000, and that is located in a county with a population of at least one million, and that does not contain within its corporate limits more than two school districts that are categorized as category II school districts under Section 313.022 of the Tax Code or any school districts to which Subchapter C, Chapter 313, of the Tax Code applies.